Zuehlke/software-engineering-corner/drafts/taking-a-byte-of-the-carbon-cake.md

 Some interesting facts emerge from this simple calculation above:

-1. The carbon cost of memory is surprisingly high compared to CPU (41:57), just over 2/3~rds~, whereas instinctively we think it should be insignificant.
+1. The carbon cost of memory is surprisingly high compared to CPU (32:53%) whereas instinctively we think it should be insignificant.
 We should consider memory allocation carefully, measure and optimise it for our service resources.
 2. Hard disk (HDD) space appears relatively cheap as a proportion of overall carbon impact.
-3. Faster solid-state drives (SSD), with its use of non-volatile memory to store data, is twice the cost of HDD and so can become a significant carbon cost factor, particularly if data is replicated across availability zones.
+3. Faster solid-state drives (SSD), with its use of non-volatile memory to store data, is many times the cost of HDD and so can become a significant carbon cost factor, particularly if data is replicated across availability zones.
 The general rule is to optimise use of storage, which although not explicit in [GSF Pattern: Optimise Storage Resource](https://patterns.greensoftware.foundation/catalog/cloud/optimise-storage-resource-utilisation), it's clear that selecting HDD where possible is naturally a lower rate of energy consumption.
 4. Small rates grow quickly when considering real-world systems; scaled by unit size, time and over multiple environments.